cobi-bike/Module-Spotify/README.md

 Create a [Spotify Developer account](https://beta.developer.spotify.com/dashboard/applications) and register a new application to retrieve your api credentials.

+You also have to register one or more callback urls in the Spotify Developer backend, for example: `http://localhost:3000/callback`

 ### Step 4: Set environment variables